 16. Where can I obtain the application and forms to apply for a license?

 Application and forms to apply for licensure be found on the Maryland Board of Examiners of Landscape Architects’ website.

 18. I met all of the requirements.
 How will I receive my license?

-The Maryland Department of Labor, Licensing and Regulation does not print or mail licenses.
+The Maryland Department of Labor does not print or mail licenses.
 An e-mail will be sent to you that will provide you a link with instructions for access to the electronic licensing portal where you will be able to print out your license.
 If you are a first-time licensee in the state of Maryland, you will receive a printed wall certificate with the State Seal.

 20. How do I get another copy of my license if it is lost or misplaced?